7 Easy Ways to Combat Stress

 10.15.21 10:54 AM - By Motion Connected

 Stress is a normal, psychological and physical reaction to the demands of life.
-Stress can be good, motivating you to perform at your job or complete a home-improvement project.
-But when faced with multiple challenges daily, and repeatedly, it can push you beyond the ability to cope.
+Stress can be beneficial at times, motivating you to perform at your job or complete a home-improvement project.
+However, when faced with multiple challenges daily, and repeatedly, it can push you beyond the ability to cope.

 1. Move your body each day